-Institutional interest in Milein’s archive was now growing apace and Andrea Rauter facilitated two particularly important acquisitions in 2017.
+Institutional interest in Milein’s work was now growing apace and Andrea Rauter facilitated two particularly important acquisitions in 2017.
 The Royal College of Music Museum acquired 1,300 portraits of musicians, which a grant from the Pilgrim Trust enabled to be fully documented and digitised.
-A permanent display of Milein’s work is now planned for the Museum’s new building.
+A permanent display of Milein’s work is now on view in the Museum’s new building.
 Also in 2017, a large collection of Milein’s images of dancers was acquired by the University of Salzburg, as part of its Music and Migration Collection.
 This comprises 260 drawings, 100 etchings and 8 oil paintings, together with sketchbooks and other materials related to dance.

 These two acquisitions were among the last events in the Trust’s life that Milein herself knew about.
 She was now 96 and growing increasingly frail.
 Thanks to Julian, her many other friends, and a team of wonderful carers, especially Mary Odgers, Milein was able to stay at home in Frognal Gardens until her death, which came peacefully on 21 November 2017.
 Among the many moving tributes from family and friends at her funeral, Levon Chilingirian and Simon Rowland-Jones (who had both known Milein since they were coached by Hans in the early 1970s) played the Andante cantabile from Mozart’s K.424.

-Frognal Gardens, where Hans and Milein had lived since 1967, was now to be sold, and the Trust therefore transferred Milein’s remaining archive to new accommodation, where cataloguing and digitisation continues.
-Andrea Rauter and her partner Gerald Davidson undertook the huge task of sorting Milein’s personal correspondence and library of books, and her art books found a new home in the Hampstead School of Art.
+Frognal Gardens, where Hans and Milein had lived since 1967, was now to be sold, and the Trust therefore transferred Milein’s remaining archive to new accommodation, where cataloguing and digitisation continued.
+Andrea Rauter and her partner Gerald Davidson undertook the huge task of sorting Milein’s personal correspondence and library of books, and her art books found a new home in the Hampstead School of Art, together with her easel, made for her by Robert Indiana.
 The house clearance also revealed a surprise for Susi Woodhouse, when Gerald found a large (and very dusty) cache of Hans’s early papers in the loft.
 This ‘Attic Anhang’ put an end to her hopes of finishing the cataloguing in time for Hans’s 100th birthday, but there was some compensation in the fascinating documents unearthed.

 Gerald Davidson packing up books for the HSoA